 - Increase your VertiMax load based on individual ability and progress.

-For more seasoned athletes, 3 Cone Dribble drills can be completed with resistance loaded at the ankles.
+For more seasoned athletes, they can complete 3 Cone Dribble drills with resistance loaded at the ankles.
 This will teach athletes to break ground while they are picking up their feet.
-Additionally, when resistance is loaded at the ankles, it requires more focus on hip rotators and proper hip alignment.
+When you load resistance at the ankles, it requires more focus on hip rotators and proper hip alignment.

 Although commonly used in basketball training, Figure 8 Crossover drills are one of the best agility training exercises to improve hand-eye coordination.